electron/electron/docs/styleguide.md

 * Each page must have a single `#`-level title at the top.
 * Chapters in the same page must have `##`-level titles.
 * Sub-chapters need to increase the number of `#` in the title according to their nesting depth.
-* All words in the page's title must be capitalized.
+* All words in the page's title must be capitalized, except for conjunctions like "of" and "and" .
 * Only the first word of a chapter title must be capitalized.

 Using `Quick Start` as example: